 Marilyn said the difference between people in Hamden and the people in New Haven’s projects is work ethic.
 When Marilyn had a heart attack at age 60, she ignored doctors’ advice and returned to her job at a law firm.
 Mike has two bad knees and a bad back but drives an oil delivery truck during the week and works at a security firm on weekends.
 “This is what you achieve by pulling your own self up.
 We’re not for entitlements,” Marilyn declared.
 She said people who claim that there are no jobs available, even in the projects, aren’t trying.
 “All you have to do is just look for it.”

 The Hutsells said they supported the fence because they wanted to rest without worrying their things would be stolen.
 But their anxieties weren’t all so elemental.
-“I don’t want to see the thugs, as my husband said, with the pants hanging down and the stuff that comes out of their mouths,” Marilyn explained.
+“I don’t want to see the thugs, as my husband said, with the pants hanging down and the stuff that comes out of their mouths,” Marilyn said.
 “I can stand in my front door and hear the language.
 People don’t know how to raise their kids.”
-When I asked her to describe the connection between home invasions and people in the projects, she hesitated, her nervous eyes searching the ceiling.
-She stammered: “Someone that is of another culture or another, I don’t know how to say this respectfully – someone being thuggish – has this idea, ‘Oh, if I rob this person I can make money.’
+When I asked her to describe the connection between home invasions and people in the projects, she hesitated, her eyes searching the ceiling.
+“Someone that is of another culture or another, I don’t know how to say this respectfully – someone being thuggish – has this idea, ‘Oh, if I rob this person I can make money.’
 That’s crazy.”

 Marilyn’s fear of thugs and food stamps wasn’t far from a caricature of anti-poor prejudice, but it also wasn’t far from human.
 Like many middle-class Americans, the Hutsells say their work doesn’t guarantee them the comfort it once did.
 For the first time since the 1920s, median family income has dropped substantially over a decade.
 Family income last year was 8 percent lower than it had been in 2000, compared to what is usually a 30 percent rise during 11-year periods.
 The Hutsells are worried with reason, delaying retirement while they watch tax dollars go to the poor.

-People like the Hutsells were intensifying New Haven residents’ dependency, stranding them on a walled-in peninsula far from jobs and public services.
+The fence intensified New Haven residents’ dependency, stranding them on a walled-in peninsula far from jobs and public services.
 I asked Marilyn how she’d respond to people in the projects who felt penned in.
 “If that fence makes you feel insecure, then you come and live where middle class America lives.
 On the other side of that fence.
 And you take on some of the responsibilities that middle class America has taken on and cherishes.”

 Jackson isn’t unaware of the Hutsells’ fears.
 Back in his office, he told me the difference between Hamden and New Haven is stark.
 Hamden residents have spent years getting up for work every morning.
 Life in the projects, where jobs come and go and apathy and anger reign, is hard to imagine.
 But Jackson said Hamden had a choice.